Transfer Opportunity Program (TOP)

 We provide academic advising from enrollment to graduation and successful transfer to a university.
 We will work with you individually to create an educational plan that works and helps you reach your goals.

-If you are undecided or curious to know how your degree will translate into the workforce, you can meet with a TOP advisor or use one of our many career inventories to narrow down your choices.
+If you are undecided or curious about how your degree will translate into the workforce, you can meet with a TOP advisor or use one of our many career inventories to narrow down your choices.

 Experience new things by attending cultural and educational events like plays from the Oregon Shakespeare Festival, the Hult Center, museum tours, and other events.